EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Windows-Server-Update-Services.md

 * CL2
 * CL3

-## Setup

-1. On the host, run **Windows PowerShell** as Administrator.
-1. In Windows PowerShell, connect WIN-CL3 to VNet3.

-    ````powershell
-    C:\Labs\Resources\Move-VMtoVNet.ps1 `
-        -VMName WIN-CL3 `
-        -SwitchName VNet2 `
-        -NewSwitchName VNet3 `
-        -SubnetValue 3 `
-        -Verbose
-    ````

-1. At the prompt Enter the password of the local Administrator account of WIN-CL3, enter the local Administrator password of CL3.
-1. Join CL3 to the domain.

-    ````powershell
-    C:\Labs\Resources\Add-VMToDomain.ps1 -VMName WIN-CL3
-    ````

-1. At the prompt Enter the password of the local Administrator account of WIN-C3*, enter the local Administrator password of CL3.
-1. At the prompt Enter credentials of an account with permissions to join the computer to domain ad.adatum.com, enter the credentials of **Administrator@ad.adatum.com**.
 1. On **CL1**, sign in as **ad\administrator**.
 1. On **CL2**, sign in as **ad\administrator**.
 1. On **CL3**, sign in as **ad\administrator**.